Jefdeniel/Work5/README.md

 ### Managing dependencies

-Run the following command: `pip freeze > requirements.txt`
+Run the following command: `pip install -r requirements.txt`

 ### How to start